getsieutoc/ninjutsu/README.md

 ## Getting Started

-NOTE: Search and replace `nextjs-template` with your project slug.
+First, search and replace `nextjs-template` with your project slug.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev